-There are loads of online resources to help you get started on your homeschooling journey.
-If you’re interested to know more, we suggest you seek out support groups here in Singapore as a first port of call.
+There are loads of online resources to help you get started on your homeschooling journey in Singapore.
+We suggest you seek out support groups here in Singapore as the first port of call.

-Homeschool Singapore is Singapore’s biggest community for homeschooling.
+- Homeschool Singapore is the biggest community for homeschooling in Singapore.
 It has a comprehensive website, where it talks about the benefits of homeschooling, shares resources and hosts annual events.
 Homeschool Singapore also has an active Facebook community where members can share all things homeschooling.

-Singapore Homeschool is an informal Facebook group run by parents who homeschool their kids.
+- Singapore Homeschool is an informal private Facebook group run by parents who homeschool their kids.
 The group aims to provide a supportive, inclusive platform to share information, ask questions and make friends.
-All nationalities and religions are welcome in the Singapore Homeschool group, as long as you’re currently homeschooling a child between two and 18 years old.
+All nationalities and religions are welcome, as long as you’re currently homeschooling a child between two and 18.

-A smaller, more intimate group exclusively for expats homeschooling their kids is Expats Homeschooling in Singapore.
-As the name implies, you must be an expat whose child’s education is not covered by a spot at international of local schools.
+- A smaller, more intimate group exclusively for expats homeschooling in Singapore is Expats Homeschooling in Singapore.
+As the name implies, you must be an expat whose child’s education is not covered by a spot at international or local schools.
 This group is for homeschooled children aged five and over.

-Exploring Homeschooling SG is a good starting point if you’re exploring your homeschooling options.
-If you’re unsure about where to start, or if homeschooling is indeed the right option for you, this group is a safe, nurturing environment to ask questions, find information and share homeschooling resources.
+- Exploring Homeschooling SG is a good starting point if you’re exploring your homeschooling options.
+Unsure about where to start, or if homeschooling in Singapore is the right option for you?
+This group is a safe, nurturing environment to ask questions, find information and share homeschooling resources.

 If you’re still weighing up your education options, whether it’s homeschooling, local school or international school, load up on information and advice at the Singapore Expat Schooling Forum on Facebook.
-It has nearly 3,000 members in the community of parents seeking out the best education options for their children.
+It has nearly 3000 members, all seeking out the best education options for their children.

 Singapore Homeschool Curricula Share and Swap offers a marketplace for families to share, sell or buy used or new homeschooling materials.